tensorflow/tensorflow/g3doc/QuickstartRewrites.md

 This document will present a quickstart to adding graph rewrites.
-We shall start by defining an operation, showing multiple ways to define the rewrite using patterns, as well as define the rewrite using a graph walker (note: using patterns and the rewrite engine is preferred, showing the walker is for demonstration purposes).
+We shall start by defining an operation, showing multiple ways to define the rewrite using patterns, as well as defining the rewrite using a graph walker (note: using patterns and the rewrite engine is preferred, showing the walker is for demonstration purposes).